yanivnizan/knowledge-base/src/documents/cocos2dx/levelup/Levelup_GameExample.html.md

 level->end(false);
 ```

 If we check the level's completion status, we'll get false.
-That means the `WorldCompletionGate` for the next level (whose associated world is this current level) will not be open, and therefore this will ensure that the next level won't be open for play.
+That means the `CCWorldCompletionGate` for the next level (whose associated world is this current level) will not be open, and therefore this will ensure that the next level won't be open for play.
 In this case, we'll want to draw the relevant UI, for example a screen that has a replay button that allows the player to try this level again.

 <div class="info-box">TIP: Here, in your games, you can incorporate a concept of "lives" to limit the number of times the user can try again to succeed at a level.
-If he/she reaches the limit and still does not succeed, you can offer him/her either to wait some duration of time until they can try again, or offer a `PurchasingMission` where they can buy extra lives (to continue play immediately) AND they'll receive a reward.</div>
+If he/she reaches the limit and still does not succeed, you can offer him/her either to wait some duration of time until they can try again, or offer a `CCPurchasingMission` where they can buy extra lives (to continue play immediately) AND they'll receive a reward.</div>

 ``` cpp
 bool isLevelComplete = level1->isCompleted();